stlab/better-code/better-code/src/chapter-2-contracts.md

 ## Polymorphism and Higher-Order Functions

-Similar rules apply to the contracts for protocol conformances: a method satisfying a protocol requirement can have weaker preconditions and/or stronger postconditions than required by the protocol:
+Similar rules apply to the contracts for protocol conformance: a method satisfying a protocol requirement can have weaker preconditions and/or stronger postconditions than required by the protocol: